Andrew-Napier/GitHubAPIPlaying/README.md

 At this stage, the test project meets _most_ of the requirements specified.
 The missing part is the data persistence.
-I've only used `CoreData` once and I was hoping to avoid implementing the persistence by streaming out the array of repository models using JSON serialisation/deserialisation.
+I've only used `CoreData` once and I was hoping to avoid it, by implementing the persistence and streaming out the array of repository models using JSON serialisation/deserialisation.

 This is currently not-done, although the skeleton is in place.
 I've used this